Menu

 Owned By: Town of Marshfield

-Busy commercial harbor.
-Home to the Marshfield Harbormaster.
+The Marshfield Town Pier is situated on a busy commercial harbor.
 Launch your boat from the public ramp, fish from the pier, or just sit and watch the fishing boats.
+The property is also home to the Marshfield Harbormaster.

 Features